100rabhhh/100rabhhh/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=100rabhhh&theme=onedark&no-frame=true&row=1&column=4&margin-w=15&margin-h=15" alt="100rabhhh" /></a> </p>

-- 🔭 I’m currently working on **YOLO model of deep learning**
+- 🔭 I’m currently immersed in developing the **YOLO model for deep learning** in object detection, leveraging powerful frameworks like **TensorFlow** and **PyTorch** to push the boundaries of accuracy and efficiency in real-time applications.

-- 🌱 I’m currently learning **Deep Learning and Natural Language Processing (NLP), focusing on advanced models like YOLO, CNNs, and transformers to deepen my understanding of cutting-edge AI techniques.**
+- 🌱 I'm on a journey to master **Deep Learning and Natural Language Processing (NLP)**, concentrating on cutting-edge models such as **YOLO, Convolutional Neural Networks (CNNs), and Transformers**.
+My goal is to harness these advanced techniques to elevate my understanding and contribute to innovative AI solutions.

 - 👨‍💻 All of my projects are available at [https://100rabhhh.github.io/Sourabhsjha.github.io/](https://100rabhhh.github.io/Sourabhsjha.github.io/)